 Chlamydia & Gonorrhea

 Chlamydia and gonorrhea are bacterial infections spread through sexual contact— including anal, oral, or vaginal sex—as well as contact that doesn’t involve penetration.
-Both STDs commonly appear in the throat, anus, penis, or vagina.
+Both STDs/STIs commonly appear in the throat, anus, penis, or vagina.

 Most people who have chlamydia or gonorrhea don’t show any symptoms—and if they do, the symptoms can appear either very quickly or within a few weeks.